Key Points

 What Is A Faraday Cage?

-A Faraday cage is an enclosure built from conductive materials, typically metal mesh or solid metal sheets, that blocks external electromagnetic fields from penetrating the shielded area.
+A Faraday cage is an enclosure built from conductive materials — typically metal mesh or solid metal sheets — that blocks external electromagnetic fields from penetrating the shielded area.
 Named after physicist Michael Faraday, who discovered the principle in 1836, these structures redistribute electrical charges across their conductive surfaces.
 When electromagnetic waves hit the cage, they induce electric charges in the conductive material.
 These charges move and arrange themselves to cancel out the electromagnetic field inside the enclosure.
-This process explains how a Faraday cage works.
 The result: certain frequencies cannot pass through.

 You've encountered Faraday cages more often than you realize.
 Microwave ovens use them to contain radiation.
 Aircraft fuselages act as Faraday cages, protecting passengers from lightning strikes.
 Hospitals build metal-screened rooms to prevent electromagnetic interference with sensitive medical equipment.
-Some people even use products like a Faraday cage phone pouch to block signals on a smaller scale.
+Some people use Faraday cage pouches to block signals from phones or key fobs.

 Why Blocking Doesn't Solve The Problem